marcelsamaruga/texo-assessment/README.md

 ```

 #### Running integration tests
-* The command will clone the project from the github repository if wasn't before
+* The command will clone the project from the github repository (if wasn't before)
 * Run maven command to test the application
+* It should display "Integration tests has been completed"